rotembar22/rotembar22/README.md

 3. [Self-Attention layers in deep Convolutional Generative Adversarial Networks (GAN)](https://github.com/rotembaruch/Self--Attention-Layers-in-Deep-Convolutional-Generative-Adversarial-Networks).
 This study examines the effect of adding self-attention layers to a GAN model.
 Self-Attention layers intend to add a dimension of memory to the model for generating images with better spatial significance.
 The measurement tool we used to measure the generated images quality is FID.

 5. **In construction**.
-[Finding bots on Twitter](https://github.com/rotembaruch/Sentiment-analysis-on-vaccine-tweets).
+[Twitter bot detection](https://github.com/rotembaruch/twitter-bot-detection).
 In this work, we created a new dataset containing about 1M tweets regarding vaccines by the Twitter API.
 We introduced a new method for finding bots by 4 criteria: number of followers, tweet rate, level of semantics, and similarity of the tweets.
 This work was done using PySpark and Google Cloud Platform (GCP).

 6. A small project to practice the use of Apache Kafka.
 In this work, we performed a [semantic analysis](https://github.com/rotembaruch/Semantic-analysis-with-Apache-Kafka) on the famous play Romeo and Juliet with batches of 100-line.
 The semantic analysis was performed according to the AFINN dictionary.